santacrab2/ledysysgen7/README.md

 yet another Repo

-Dwvelopemental Gen 6 & 7 Discord Sysbot by Santacrab#420, code base from Ledybot - olliz0r and bappsack
+Developemental Gen 6 & 7 Discord Sysbot by Santacrab#420, code base from Ledybot - olliz0r and bappsack

 ## About
-Ledybot is a GTS giveaway bot for Gen6 & Gen7 Pokémon Games .
+Ledybot is a GTS giveaway bot for Gen6 & Gen7 Pokémon Games - UNDER DEVELOPEMENT DISCORD BOT API BASED SYSBOT .
 Check out LedySync to go along with it, it's really cool: https://github.com/olliz0r/LedySync

 If you are rich and like what you see, feel free to throw me a donation at https://www.paypal.me/olliz0r !